mattyyeung/mattyyeung.github.io/piano-path.md

 ### How it works

 Imagine a set of (waterproof) bathroom scales underneath each paver.
 Glue on outdoor LED strips.
 For the 6 steps up to the patio, add an "IR tripwire" sensor and downlights to match.
 Add some electronics for brains & power distribution and write some software to run it all.
 Then, "just add waterproofing".
 But actually, quadruple the amount of waterproofing you're imagining.
-Then double that.
 That's about it!
 Easy!

 For technical details, see below...